Ironikus/email-encoder-bundle/readme.txt

 == Changelog ==

+= 2.1.6: May 10, 2023 =
+* Tweak: Provide compatibility with Bricks Builder
+* Tweak: Optimized performance for integrations

 = 2.1.5: May 10, 2023 =
 * Feature: New advanced settings to protect admin and ajax requests
 * Feature: New advanced setting to enable the Email Encoder form within the frontend